A Florida real estate exam prep app should prepare you for the Florida exam, not a national average of fifty states. That is the whole job.

 Does the app work offline?

 Yes.
-All questions, explanations, study guides, and the math coach work without an internet connection.
-The app stores everything locally on your device.
-If you create an account, your progress syncs across devices when you are online, but an internet connection is never required to study.
+All questions, explanations, study guides, and the Math Coach work without an internet connection.
+Everything is stored on your device.
+If you create an account, progress syncs across devices when you are online, but a connection is never required to study.

 Is there a free trial?